Yelp/mrjob/docs/guides/configs-all-runners.rst

     You may optionally put a ``/`` after *name* as well (e.g. ``cd src-tree/#/subdir``).

-    This works for Spark as well when running on YARN.
+    This works for Spark as well (except on the ``local[*]`` master, where it doesn't make sense).
 The setup script is run before every executor, but only run before the driver in cluster mode.

     .. versionadded:: 0.5.8 support for directories (above)

-    .. versionadded:: 0.6.7 support for Spark on YARN
+    .. versionadded:: 0.6.7 support for Spark on YARN only

+    .. versionadded:: 0.6.8 full support for Spark

     For more details of parsing, see
     :py:func:`~mrjob.setup.parse_setup_cmd`.